chris-stallings/ticket-lifecycle/README.md

 <p>
   <img width="1710" alt="Screenshot 2024-11-15 at 5 18 48 PM" src="https://github.com/user-attachments/assets/ab389ad7-3bf7-45b5-bd9d-3156b3b7a206">
 </p>
 <p>From this screen we will observe a few key details of the ticket.
+Take note of the following:
 </p>

+- Priority
+- Department
+- SLA
+- Assigned To